semonte/semonte.github.io/design-patterns/_posts/2014-01-16-design-pattern-1.md

 <h1>Builder Pattern</h1>

 <p>I use builder pattern quite a lot.
 Have a search query you want to build?
-Object that has plenty of fields with some of them mandatatory?
+Object that has plenty of fields with some of them mandatory?
 Builder pattern is here to save you!</p>

 <p>The idea of the builder pattern is to gradually construct an object without using the object's constructor directly, but with a separate builder object.
 By using the builder object we can avoid having numerous constructors for an object.
 We also can make sure that the created object is in a consistent state.
 Let's see how this works by an example.</p>